tjd1234/cmpt383summer2022/docs/languages/ruby/strings.md

 Ruby also supports **heredocs** for larger strings, and alternate literal notations `%Q(...)` and `%q(...)`.
-We won't go into detail about those features here.
+We won't go into detail about those features here, but you can find out about the on the web.

 ## Accessing String Characters

-Similar to arrays, you use []-bracket notation to access individual characters and slices.
+Similar to arrays, you use []-bracket notation to access individual characters and slices:

 ```ruby
 >> s = "anyone can cook!"
 >> s[0]
 => "a"

 >> s[1]
 => "n"

 >> s[-1]
 => "!"

 >> s[-2]
 => "k"

 >> s[7,3]
 => "can"

 >> s[7..9]
 => "can"

 >> s[7...10]
 => "can"
 ```

-Ruby strings have many useful methods.
+Ruby strings come with many pre-made methods:

 ```ruby
 >> s = "elephant  "
 >> s.length
 => 10

 >> s.capitalize
 => "Elephant  "

 >> s.chop   # chop removes the last character of a string
 => "elephant "

 >> s.chop.chop
 => "elephant"

 >> s.split('e')
 => ["", "l", "phant  "]

 >> s.split('')
 => ["e", "l", "e", "p", "h", "a", "n", "t", " ", " "]

 >> s.upcase   # convert to uppercase
 => "ELEPHANT  "

 >> s.count('e') # count how many times a substring occurs
 => 2

 >> s.reverse
 => "  tnahpele"
 >> s.each_char {|c| puts "'#{c}'" }  # each_char lets you apply'e'                                  # a code block to each